znicolaou/pseudospectral_cgl/README.md

 # pseudospectral_cgl
-The file 2dcgleic.c is a C program that utilizes the GNU Scientific Library (GSL), the FFTW fast Fourier transform, and OpenMP libraries to implement a parallel, pseudospectral integration of the two dimensional complex Ginzburg Landau equation.
+The file 2dcgleic.c is a C program that utilizes the GNU Scientific Library (GSL), the FFTW fast Fourier transform, and OpenMP to implement a parallel, pseudospectral integration of the two dimensional complex Ginzburg Landau equation.
 The file plot.nb is a Mathematica notebook which will plot the output of 2dcgleic and can generate a grid refinement of a state for use as initial conditions.
 The file spiralic.dat is a sample initial condition file with a grid size of 1536 used in the manuscript.